See how Election Day is unfolding around Seattle area

-Local Politics See how Election Day is unfolding around Seattle area Originally published November 5, 2019 at 9:34 am Updated November 5, 2019 at 10:04 am Watcharin Photangtham eyes the slot as he drops ballots into a dropbox Monday in Seattle.
-Voters have a crowded ballot to fill out for Tuesday’s election, including a referendum on affirmative action and an initiative on car tabs.
-(Elaine Thompson / The Associated Press) Share story By Seattle Times photo staff Seattle Times photo staff View Comments You must be logged in to leave a comment.
+Local Politics See how Election Day is unfolding around Seattle area Originally published November 5, 2019 at 9:34 am Updated November 5, 2019 at 1:41 pm Share story By Seattle Times photo staff Seattle Times photo staff View Comments You must be logged in to leave a comment.
 Log in or create an account.
 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.